All About Drawings

 It's up to you and how much confidence you have in copying it true to its form.

-If you see imperfections in your drawings, that's ok, that would be your inner vision showing itself!
+If you see imperfections in your drawings, that's ok because it is your inner vision showing itself!

 With line drawings, every artist eventually finds a method to suit their own personality.
-In time, this method becomes a characteristic of your drawings, just like your handwriting.
+In time, this method becomes a characteristic of your drawings - in the same way that people recognize your handwriting.

 Adding Shadows And Highlights

-I started sketching this rose from the center and I worked my way out from there.
+In the image below, I started sketching from the center and worked my way out from there.

 I used lines for shading, rather than subtle smudging.

-When you sketch quickly, there is no time for perfection, just use lines to depict shadow.
+When you sketch quickly, there is no time for perfection so just use lines to depict shadow.

-You can see in the rose at the top of the page that I have lightly colored the shaded areas and then I used a cotton tip to give it a smooth impression.
+You can see in the first rose sketch at the top of page that I have lightly colored the shaded areas and then I used a cotton tip to give it a smooth impression.

-A good way to isolate more prominent shadow is to squint your eyes as you look at your picture.
-You only add these effects once you have established a good outline.
-That will be your solid foundation and then you can work the details in later.
+A good way to isolate more prominent shadow is to squint your eyes as you look at a picture.
+You only add these effects into your sketch after you have established a good outline.
+The outline is your solid foundation and you can work details in later.

-Sometimes, I draw the outline first, like I did in these rose pencil drawings.
-It doesn't matter which way you prefer to do it, just so long as you get the results you are wanting.
-Experiment with it until you find the best way to sketch a rose.
+Sometimes, I start my drawing with the outer perimeter, like I did in these rose pencil drawings.
+It doesn't matter which way you prefer to do it, just so long as you get the results you want.
+It's only a matter of experimenting until you find the best way to sketch a rose.

 Drawing And Sketching